 As such, Lauren’s operations team has taken some recent steps to become more competitive online.
 A little more than a year ago, the company switched over from a rather old-school, on-premises inventory and sales management system to a cloud-based one developed by the Oracle-owned NetSuite.
 The move resulted in a reported 66 percent decrease in e-commerce processing times, a 32 percent increase in order volume and double-digit revenue growth -- a great start for more ambitious initiatives down the line.
 “These investments [in systems] make the infrastructure a lot stronger and stable so we can be able to execute bigger opportunities,” says Adya.
 Currently, e-commerce makes up less than 10 percent of the company’s sales.
 Within the next two years, he plans to double that.

 In the meantime, Lauren, the visionary, will stay focused on what she loves most: the experience.
 Back in the buying meeting, she’s scrupulously poring over new goodies and merchandise to be ready for the upcoming and all-too-important Halloween and Christmas holidays.
 “That looks demonic!” she exclaims after being presented with a clear, plastic gummy-bear-shaped container with red antlers, which will be filled later with red (or green) gummies.
-Then, sea-salt caramel milk chocolate squares, which she (understandably) deems “a bad flavor for a kid,” its intended buyer.
+Then, sea-salt caramel milk chocolate squares, which she (understandably) deems “a bad flavor for a kid,” their intended buyer.
 She’ll let them slide under one condition -- that they’re named Green Booger Caramel, which of course screams trick-or-treat.
 (They ended up naming them Eat Me If You Dare.)

 “Nothing goes without me checking everything.
 My name’s on the door,” she later tells me.
 “Maybe one day we’ll open a candy hotel or a candy theme park.
 I wanna take over the world with candy, you know?”